-- 5.1 The Board has, through the NC, implemented an annual evaluation process to assess the effectiveness of the Board and the Board Committees and the contribution of each individual director in assisting the Board. - 5.2 The NC has adopted a formal system of evaluating the Board, Board Committees and each director's performance and contribution, annually.
+- 5.1 The Board has, through the NC, implemented an annual evaluation process to assess the effectiveness of the Board and the Board Committees and the contribution of each individual director in assisting the Board - 5.2 The NC has adopted a formal system of evaluating the Board, Board Committees and each director's performance and contribution, annually.
 The NC reviewed the performance of the Board and the assessment parameters of which involves the evaluation of the Board composition, size and expertise, timeliness of information flow and quality of information to the Board, Board pro-activeness, Board accountability and oversight.
-The NC also assessed the efficiency and effectiveness of the Board Committees in assisting the Board based on the assessment criteria which include amongst others, the Board Committees' composition and size, sufficient expertise and useful recommendations in assisting the Board and record of minutes.
+The NC also assessed the efficiency and effectiveness of the Board Committees in assisting the Board based on the assessment criteria which include amongst others, the Board Committees' composition and size, sufficient expertise and useful recommendations in assisting the Board for better decision-making, the interaction among committee members, reporting to the Board and record of minutes.
 Self-appraisal forms were sent to the directors for completion and the results were reviewed by the NC and the Board.
-Factors which were taken into account include (amongst others) readiness to contribute at meetings of Board and Board Committees, contribution of effort such as preparedness, being informed and having sufficient knowledge of the Company's business, personal working relationships with fellow directors.
+Factors which were considered include (amongst others) readiness to contribute at meetings of Board and Board Committees, contribution of effort such as preparedness, being informed and having sufficient knowledge of the Company's business, personal working relationships with fellow directors.